deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table shows that removing more blocks from a Llama-3-8B model, as measured by perplexity, does not always lead to a decrease in performance, demonstrating that error monotonicity does not hold for LLMs.
+> The table shows an example where removing more blocks in a Llama-3-8B model, contrary to the assumption of error monotonicity, leads to better perplexity.

 {{< table-caption >}}